Learning Correlated Latent Representations with Adaptive Priors: ADAPTIVE CORRELATED VAES

-Direct optimization of the saddle-point problem is non-trivial.
-Following similar saddle-point optimization for a spanning tree structured upper bound for the log-partition function of undirected graphical models \citep{wainwright2002stochastic,wainwright2005new}, we perform an alternating optimization on the parameters $\bm\lambda$, $\bm\theta$ and $\bm\pi$.
+Direct optimization of either \Cref{eqn:opt-empirical} or \Cref{eqn:opt-saddle} is non-trivial.
+Following similar saddle-point optimization for a spanning tree structured upper bound for the log-partition function of undirected graphical models \citep{wainwright2002stochastic,wainwright2005new}, we perform an alternating optimization procedure on the parameters $\bm\lambda$, $\bm\theta$ and $\bm\pi$.
 Details are shown in \Cref{alg:updates}.